SEND Information Report

 If you are concerned about your child’s speech, language and /or communication, please speak to your child’s teacher and / or Miss M Sill (SENCO).

 The Educational Psychologist helps children throughout the school with a range of issues that affect them, for example: learning, concentration, attention and/or social communication and interaction.

 The purpose of a school seeking support from an Educational Psychologist is so that she/he can contribute to the identification and assessment of a child’s needs and recommend strategies and support arrangements which will enable the child to make progress.

 In admitting a student with special educational needs we would expect to have informative discussions with both the student’s family and the local authority to ascertain the suitability of our provision.
 We understand that it is initially our responsibility to make provision for a student with special educational needs through the school’s devolved SEND budget.
-Thereafter we are aware of the process of applying for High Needs Funding if the student’s and the school’s needs make that a necessity.
 As a mainstream school, it would clearly be difficult for us to make provision for students whose needs and/or demands are significant, severe or profound – to the extent that it could be argued that they would be most appropriately placed in a special school.
 However, we do not rule this out and would make a careful assessment of the needs of each pupil in constructive conversation with other agencies.